mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 It obviously simplifies things for inventory management, fulfillment, and customer support as well.
 So now I'm selling just one product.

-### Good management attracts good employees
+### Good management attracts a good team

 A few months ago, I caught up with my friend Matt on a video call.
-I met Matt at Microsoft, and he's one of the smartest developers I know.
-He has incredibly incisive insight software and organizations at both a high level and a low level.
+Matt and I met on the BitLocker team at Microsoft, where we were both hired straight out of college.
+He's one of the smartest developers I know, and he has incredibly incisive insight into software and organizations at both a high level and a low level.

 He had followed TinyPilot's progress on my blog, but this was the first time we were talking about it directly.
 I was saying how lucky I was that I ended up with such a good team, both in terms of the developers I've hired and the local staff that run the TinyPilot office.
 Well, give yourself some credit.
 I know you, and you probably shaped that team by putting processes in place that allowed people to work well.